 When it comes to the 2017 list of richest countries, Qatar wins by a landslide.

-The oil boom was the major monetary source of this southwest Asian state, which is ranked as the world’s largest exporter of liquefied natural gas.
-Petroleum and LNG are the cornerstones of the nation’s economy, and they represent more than 70% of Qatar’s total revenue: more than 60% of GDP.
+The oil boom was the major monetary source of this southwest Asian state, which is ranked as the world’s largest exporter of liquefied natural gas (LNG).
+Petroleum and LNG are the cornerstones of this nation’s economy, and they represent more than 70% of Qatar’s total revenue: more than 60% of its GDP.

 Qatari nationals account for a mere 12% of the total population of 2.2 million.